colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Normalization

-In the present prototype the canonicalization pass doesn't detect when to stop the compile-time rewriting, also called prereduction, since the algorithm is executed iteratively until fixed-point.
-To support this, further work is needed to develop terminating normalization. https://www.sciencedirect.com/science/article/pii/S0304397597000820.
+MLIR iteratively applies the canonicalization patterns in a greedy way.
+Inet rules are local and asynchronous ensuring this process is correct.

+Further work is required to implement terminating normalization for recursive patterns. https://www.sciencedirect.com/science/article/pii/S0304397597000820.

 ---

 # Future work

-## Generalized algebraic dialect

-The prototype is self-contained and centered in the Interaction Net paradigm.
-Some parts of this implementation are realizations of co-algebraic and monoidal semantics that could form a more abstract dialect.

 ## Graphical monoidal languages

-Monoidal languages have risen as demand from complex calculi like the ZX-calculus in quantum computing.
-They are mathematically solid and easy to reason about using graphical intuition.
+There is a surge of graphical languages, such as Interaction nets or the ZX-calculus in quantum computing.
+They are mathematically solid and easy to reason about using visual intuition.

+The growing demand for complex calculi in programming languages suggests looking at further abstractions for co-algebraic and monoidal semantics. https://arxiv.org/abs/0908.3347.

 ---

 # Future work

-## GPU compilation support
+## GPU-accelerated compilation

 The Interaction Net paradigm blurs the line between run- and compile-time.
-We see that HVM2 can compile a CUDA-based evaluator but we can also consider using the same techniques at compilation time.
+We would like to explore how the GPU acceleration techniques can be used to implement the compilation processes.

 ---

-# Questions

----

-# Links
+# Links and questions

 * https://lipn.univ-paris13.fr/~mazza/papers/CombSem-MSCS.pdf
 * Interaction Nets (1990): https://dlnext.acm.org/doi/10.1145/96709.96718